 A naturopathic doctor is not the same thing as a naturopath.
 Many people are not aware that in Puerto Rico there are 2 laws, one that authorizes the practice of naturopathic medicine by naturopathic doctors (law 208 of 1997), and another one that authorizes the practice of naturopathy by licensed naturopaths (law 211 of 1997).
-The educational requirements of naturopathic doctors (which include extensive supervised clinical experience and passing national level naturopathic medical boards) are much stricter than those for naturopaths, which is why in the 17 years since the law 208 of 1997 was passed, only 11 naturopathic doctor licenses have been awarded in Puerto Rico.
+The educational requirements of naturopathic doctors (which include extensive supervised clinical experience and passing national level naturopathic medical boards) are much stricter than those for naturopaths.

 Another fundamental difference between naturopathic doctors and licensed naturopaths is the diagnostic methods they use.
 While naturopaths frequently use iridology (the study of the iris of the eye) in the evaluation of their patients, naturopathic doctors do not use it.
 The reason for this is that multiple scientific studies have demonstrated that iridology is an unreliable diagnostic method that produces an unacceptable level of erroneous diagnoses.
 It is of paramount importance to make a correct diagnosis before offering any treatment to a patient.
 An incorrect diagnosis may have serious consequences, including the patient’s death.
-For this reason, naturopathic doctors are trained and authorized to order and use the same reliable diagnostic methods that conventional medicine uses, including laboratory tests (blood, urine, feces), x-
+For this reason, naturopathic doctors are trained in and authorized to order the diagnostic methods that have been shown to be very reliable, including laboratory tests (blood, urine, feces), sonograms, x-

 It is important to note that a number of licensed naturopaths in Puerto Rico present themselves as naturopathic doctors, or simply as doctors when in reality they are neither.
 In fact, it is illegal for a naturopath to identify him or herself as a naturopathic doctor or as a doctor of naturopathic medicine, or to use the initials N.D. (the same way it would be illegal to identify themselves as a medical doctor or to use the initials M.D.).
 It is also illegal for a licensed naturopath to use the title of doctor or to use the prefix Dr. except when they have earned a doctoral degree from an institution accredited by Puerto Rico’s Council of Education.
-Only if the Puerto Rico license or certification and registration of a practitioner says “Doctor en Naturopatía” (Naturopathic Doctor) or “Doctor en Medicina Naturopática” (Doctor of Naturopathic Medicine), this person has a doctorate in naturopathy that is recognized by Puerto Rico law (click here to see the certification and registration of Dr. Sepúlveda’s license).
+Only if the Puerto Rico license or certification and registration of a practitioner says “Doctor en Naturopatía” (Naturopathic Doctor) or “Doctor en Medicina Naturopática” (Doctor of Naturopathic Medicine), this person has a doctorate in naturopathy that is recognized by Puerto Rico law.

 Naturopathic Doctoral Education